drmytek/HX35/README.md

 ### Changelog

-<b>10/13/2018</b> Firmware #5.401, DSP #01.09 (with GM voices) and #11.09 (no GM, but more reverb algorithms)
+<b>10/13/2018</b> Firmware #5.401 BETA, DSP #01.09 (with GM voices) and #11.09 (no GM, but more reverb algorithms)

 * DSP: 3-Band Equalizer added with parametric mid control, available from MenuPanel and HX3.5 Editor parameters "Volume Pots" resp.
 "Trim Pots".
 Equalizer affects both Rotary simulation as well as Leslie (R) output on extension board.
+<b>Note: 3-Band EQ available for extended Licence only.</b>
+* Firmware: Generator Mode "knob" added.
+Will set waveset (sine distortion), key click params, tonewheel count and note frequencies according to selected model.
+* Keying/Gating tabs (EG/H100) will not affect independant Generator Mode
+* Firmware: Generator Mode "M3/M100" added
+* See **Update Notes** above!

 Please update DSP with USB connection by clicking "Start DFU" in HX3.5 Editor's "Update/Finalize Panel" as well as firmware file.
+Firmware #5.4 only works with DSP #01.09 and #11.09 and vice versa.

 <b>10/13/2018</b> Firmware 5.301, Scan Driver #17

 * Scan Driver: Split will affect local keyboard only.
 Split will have no effect on MIDI input.
 * Firmware: Bugfix, SysEx communication (i.e. HX3.5 Editor connection) fails on MIDI channels different from 1

 <b>09/19/2018</b> Firmware 5.300